Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

-### 9. MainScreen.tsx
+### 8. MainScreen.tsx

-Now, let’s put everything together.
+Now, let’s put everything together to create our UI.
 Create a new folder `screens` and a new file `MainScreen.tsx` inside it.
-In this file we are only structuring the screen and showing two, yet-to-be created components: `CounterView` and `CounterButton`.
+In this file, we are only structuring the screen to display two yet-to-be created components: `CounterView` and `CounterButton`.

 ```tsx
 import {StatusBar, StyleSheet, View} from 'react-native';